• Skip to primary navigation

 Improve Your Position with Pre-Bankruptcy Planning

 Anyone who is thinking of selling assets in a bankruptcy case should take action before filing for bankruptcy.
 When you see that your company is headed for financial trouble, contact a bankruptcy attorney and workout expert to begin to develop a reorganization strategy.
 With their assistance, you may want to initiate negotiations prior to the bankruptcy filing.
 If you are able to reach an asset sale agreement with your creditors, incorporate it in the company’s bankruptcy plan.
 This is known as a “pre-packaged” bankruptcy.
-This process can be more efficient by saving time and avoiding some of the hassles of negotiating a sale during the pendency of the bankruptcy, including costs.
+This process can be more efficient by saving time and avoiding some hassles of negotiating a sale during the pendency of the bankruptcy, including costs.

 Develop a Negotiating Strategy